department-of-veterans-affairs/vets-website/content/pages/life-insurance/options-and-eligibility/s-dvi.md

 ### Can I get S-DVI?

-You may be able to get S-DVI if you’ve gotten a disability rating of 0% or more for a new service-connected condition (an illness or injury caused by service in the military) in the past 2 years, and you:
+You may be able to get S-DVI if you’ve gotten a disability rating of 0% or more for a new service-connected condition (an illness or injury caused—or made worse—by service in the military) in the past 2 years, and you:

 - Are in good health—except for your service-connected condition, **and**
 - Left the military on or after April 25, 1951, **and**